 Google Sheets is a little different from other custom integrations.
 Instead of having set endpoints to build from, you can build metrics from the files and spreadsheets that you have access to in your Google Drive account.

 FAQs + Tips and Tricks

-I can't find files in Grow that are shared with me.
+Why can't I find files in Grow that are shared with me?